nagasudhirpulla/taming_python/blog/skills/using_variables_functions_across_files.md

 ### Executing the example application code
 * The code should be executed by running `index.py`
 * If we run other files in the folders, we will get errors at the import statements because the imports are all defined at the folder level of `index.py`
-* Hence all the code that is to be executed needs to be in the same folder as that of entry file (`index.py`) in order to
+* Hence all the code that is to be executed needs to be in the same folder as that of entry file (`index.py`) in order to avoid import errors.
+This is a constraint to be considered in the application code design in order to use the shared variables and functions.

 ### Points to remember
 * file-paths used in the import statements are to be written as per the entry python file, not as per the python file in which the import statement.